FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/efficient_udfs_with_pyspark.md

                         datefmt="%y/%m/%d %H:%M:%S")
 ```

 Now having all parts in place let's assume the code above resides in the python module ``pyspark_utils.py``.
 A future post will cover the topic of deploying dependencies in a systematic way for production requirements.
-For now we just presume that ``pyspark_utils.py`` as well as all its dependencies like Pandas, Numpy, etc. are accessible by the Spark driver as well as the executors.
+For now we just presume that ``pyspark_utils.py`` as well as all its dependencies like Pandas, NumPy, etc. are accessible by the Spark driver as well as the executors.
 This allows us to then easily define an example UDAF ``my_func`` that collects some basic statistics for
  each country as:

 ```python